-- The slide containing the stained root tip cells is placed on the stage of the compound microscope, changes taking place is noted and sketched.
+- The slide containing the stained root tip cells is placed on the stage of the compound microscope, changes taking place are noted and sketched.

 Q.1.
-Why is mitosis also referred to as equational division?
+Why is mitosis also referred to as the equational division?

 A.1.
 It is because the chromosome number present in the daughter cells is the same as the number of chromosomes present in the parent cell.